pengantar/compute/_news/2018-02-05-computech-profile-on-africa-outlook.md

   name: outlook-0
   type: jpg
   description: "Computech's Staff"
-# title: "Computech is HPE’s Overall Partner of the Year"
 ---

 Computech Limited is demonstrating ongoing entrepreneurial flair and an enthusiasm for technological innovation in order to combat a rapidly shifting IT landscape